 • Absent dire circumstances, the applicant is required to file a notice of hearing and certificate of service indicating the parties notified and the method of notification.

 • In dire circumstances, the Court will proceed without the filing or service of papers.
-However, as a general rule, the applicant must fax or e-file the papers prior to the hearing.
+However, as a general rule, the applicant must file or email the papers prior to the setting of a hearing.

 Who sets the hearing and arranges for a court reporter if needed?